 Should you opt for the two-filter option of the Big Berkey, you’ll pay a reasonable sum of $367.
 However, if you want to serve purified water to more people or want your filters to last longer with a four-filter setup, you need $527.

-Important: Please note that these prices were listed as of November 2022 and they’re subject to changes over time.
+Important: Please note that these prices were listed as at June 2023 and they’re subject to changes over time.

 Frequently Asked Questions